Real zeros of $L'(s, \chi_d)$: Introduction

+\end{thm} \begin{rem} Since the conductor of our family is $\asymp x$, the average spacing of the zeros of $L(s, \chi_d)$ is $\asymp 1/\log x$, and hence we expect that Assumption 2 holds with any $\delta>0$.
+In fact, this assumption follows from GRH and the one level density conjecture of Katz and Sarnak \cite{KaSa99}, which predicts that

 for any real even Schwartz class test function, whose Fourier transform has compact support.
-This is known assuming GRH if $\widehat{\phi}$ has support in $(-2,2)$ by the work of \"Ozl\"uk and Snyder \cite{OzSn99}.

-Thus, in summary one can replace the hypothesis in Corollary \ref{Cor.Main} by GRH and LLZ, or by GRH and the one level density conjecture \eqref{Eq.ZeroDensityConjecture}.
-Finally, we should note that conditionally on GRH, it follows from the work of \"Ozl\"uk and Snyder (see the proof of \cite[Corollary 3]{OzSn99}) that the Hypothesis $L_d$ holds for at least $7/8$ fundamental discriminants.
+A stronger form of Assumption 2, where $(\log\log x)^{\delta}$ is replaced by any positive function $\nu(x)$ such that $\nu(x)\to \infty$ as $x\to \infty$, was used by Hough \cite{Ho14} to prove a conjecture of Keating and Snaith \cite{KeSn00}, which is the analogue of Selberg's central limit theorem for the distribution of $\log L(1/2, \chi_d)$ as $d$ varies in $\Df$. \end{rem}

+Finally, we remark that using the methods of this paper, all our results can be extended to the orthogonal family of $L$-functions attached to Hecke cusp forms of weight $k$ for the full modular group, as $k\to\infty$.